 2007 – Apple introduces the iPhone, one of the first mobile phones to use a multi-touch interface.

 2008 – American author Suzanne Collins publishes the first novel in her best-selling series, The Hunger Games.
 The books are part of a trend in YA literature focusing on dystopian settings.

-8/15/2008 – “Little House on the Prairie, The Musical” was a stage adaptation of Laura Ingalls Wilder’s stories.
-From the opening week the show breaks box office records at the Guthrie Theater in Minneapolis.
+8/15/2008 – “Little House on the Prairie, The Musical” is a stage adaptation of Laura Ingalls Wilder’s stories, which breaks box office records at the Guthrie Theater in Minneapolis.

 October 2009 – “Little House on the Prairie, The Musical” tours 28 cities in the U.S. and Canada from October 2009 through June 2010.